fesplugas/nix-notes/README.md

 You can search for new packages using the CLI tools or on https://search.nixos.org/packages

-## Install Custom Package globally?
+## Install Custom Packages Globally?

 You can install packages globally, this is not the recommended way to install packages but I use it to make Nix work as Homebrew.
 In my experience this way of installing packages works in most of the case until you have to compile some packages.